What Classes Are Required in College? 2026 Guide

-Many high school students thinking about college or adult learners considering an undergraduate degree may be wondering which classes are required in the first year of college.
-While there are some core classes in college that every student takes, no matter your major or chosen college, other classes are more subject to your preferences and major.
+Many high school students considering college or adult learners pursuing an undergraduate degree may wonder which classes are required in the first year of college.
+While there are some core classes in college that every student takes, regardless of their major or college, other classes are more subject to individual preferences and majors.
+Below, we give you an overview of the core classes you have to take in most colleges as part of your undergraduate degree.

 Core Classes You Have to Take in College